 Parents in interfaith marriages often agree on how they'll handle their children's religious upbringing.
 But if they disagree on the issue later, judges may or may not enforce those agreements depending on the circumstances, including:

-If you and your co-parent are having trouble resolving disputes about your children and religion, you might try custody mediation.
+If you and your co-parent are having trouble resolving disputes about your children and religion, it's a good idea to try custody mediation.
 A skilled, experienced mediator can help you work out a parenting plan that will serve your child's best interests while respecting both parents religious rights.
 You can also find more information, worksheets, and an agreement template in Nolo's book, Building a Parenting Agreement That Works.

 However, if all of your efforts to reach an agreement fail, you should speak with a family law attorney who can help you gather the right kind of evidence—including a custody evaluation or psychologist's testimony—to convince a judge that what you're requesting is in the child's best interests.